LargeTavern/LightRAGforSillyTavern_Improved/README.md

 2. Run `SetupRAG.bat` to initialize the RAG
 3. Copy .env.example to .env and update the Environment Variables (or use `SetupEnv.bat` if you feel uncomfortable to do so)
 4. Execute `Start.bat` to launch the API server

+## ❗ Troubleshooting

+If you encounter issues:
+1. Check the logs in the console
+2. Verify your API key is correctly set in .env
+3. Ensure you have sufficient (V)RAM available (if using local models)

 ## 📝 License